Tábor: Geography

 Tábor is located about 50 km north of České Budějovice and 70 km south of Prague.
-It lies on the river Lužnice.

-Tábor is located in the Tábor Uplands.
-The highest point is the Hýlačka hill with an altitude of 525 m and the lowest is the surface of the river Lužnice.
+It lies in the Tábor Uplands.
+The highest point is the Hýlačka hill at 525 m aboce sea level.
+The Lužnice River flows through the town.
 The historic old town is situated on a hill above the river, which was used for the protection of the town.

 In the middle of the town lies the Jordán Reservoir, which was created in 1492 and named after the biblical Jordan River.
 It was originally used for storage of water, but nowadays it is mainly used for recreation.
 It is the oldest reservoir in Central Europe.
-There are also many fish ponds in the municipal territory.
+There are also many fishponds in the municipal territory.